10110000mh/mp3-audio-speed-changer/README.md

-# mM3-audio-speed-changer
+# MP3-audio-speed-changer
 Written in Python an easy-to-use GUI (implementing custom tkinter) application for changing the speed of audio files using ffmpeg
 # Features
 - multi threading
 - language support
-- choose output
+- change audio output codec
 - demo the change in speed
 - in order to change a lot of speed long press the + or - button
--
 # Errors
 Any errors please upload the output.txt in an issue once you close the program